Feyerabend/bb/workbook/ch03/tictactoe/README.md

-## Movie *War Games*
+## Movie *WarGames*

-In the 1983 movie *War Games*, the plot revolves around a young computer whiz named David Lightman, played by Matthew Broderick, who accidentally hacks into a U.S. military supercomputer called WOPR (War Operation Plan Response).
+In the 1983 movie *WarGames*[^war], the plot revolves around a young computer whiz named David Lightman, played by Matthew Broderick, who accidentally hacks into a U.S. military supercomputer called WOPR (War Operation Plan Response).
 Initially believing that he is playing a game of chess against a computer, David unwittingly triggers a sequence of events that leads to the simulation of a global nuclear conflict.
 The plot centers on David’s realization that the WOPR system, designed to simulate and predict